moorepants/dissertation/extensions.rst

 constraints for the purely rolling wheels.
 The nonlinear equations of motion were linearized numerically about the nominal upright, constant velocity configuration using a central differencing method with an optimum perturbation size.
-The linear system about the nominal configuration and constant speed is tenth order in frame roll, steer, lower body lean, upper body lean and upper body twist.
+The linear system is tenth order in frame roll, steer, lower body lean, upper body lean, and upper body twist.

 The physical parameters are adapted from [Meijaard2007]_ with exception of the rider pivot point locations and the spring and damper constants.
 The pivot